 With little to no benefits, the side effects from narcotics are even worse.
 Typically beginning with constipation, other reactions include nausea, abnormal hormone levels and depression.
 Men may see testosterone levels fall, which can negatively affect their libido.
 Your whole body feels the side attacks and life-threatening things, like heart attacks, are more common.

 So how do we deal with this epidemic?
 First and foremost, patients should recognize the important role they play in their own medical decisions by asking any doctor who suggests prescription narcotics if there is an alternative.
 For those who are currently prescribed narcotics, use medical help from your doctor to wean off of the medication.

-A simple question can help identify if you have an issue: how long have you been taking narcotics for pain?
+A simple question can help identify if you have an issue: how long have you been taking narcotic painkillers?
 If it’s more than seven days, it’s probably too long.
 The truth is that narcotics are not very effective for treatment of pain and there are usually better options.
 It’s almost impossible to become pain-free while taking them.

 Sounding the alarm

 In March, the Center for Disease Control was the latest authority to ring the alarm bells for physicians.
 They put out guidelines limiting the recommendations of narcotic pain medication prescription to three days, and almost never more than seven days of treatment.
 The government is also taking notice, as seen in Massachusetts where last year the population averaged four deaths per day due to accidental overdose of prescribed pain medications.
 State legislature passed a law this year limiting new narcotic prescriptions to seven days with an explicit goal of working to dramatically reduce the number of related deaths in the state.